EHRs Improve Patient Care

 Reminding patients of their appointments and the importance of continued care “can help individuals manage their health and healthcare,” says the U.S. Department of Health & Human Services, adding that these types of electronic notifications “serve as a liaison between patients, providers, and the health care system.”

 Provider reminders are needed to aid the practitioner in their clinical decision making.
-Example of these would be an alert to re-examining the patient after a set period or a warning that treatment is contraindicated based on a medical history or drug interactions.
+Example of these would be an alert to re-examining the patient after a set period or a warning that treatment is contraindicated based on medical history or drug interactions.

-Lastly, an office related reminders help staff monitor and take action on different scheduling or accounting needs.
+Lastly, an office related reminders help staff to monitor and take action on different scheduling or accounting needs.
 Everyone would rather not be surprised by a growing balance or canceled appointment.
 These reminders make managing administrative and billing information much less stressful for the staff.

 Providing a higher level of care increases the value of your services to your patients, ultimately improving your profits as a result.
 Using an EHR is just one way to raise that level, yet it’s one that does so from multiple standpoints, making it more efficient than other patient management options.